Lei-Lei-alpha/Molecular-Dynamics-Molecular-Cages/README.md

 - `hbonds_mic.json` the hydrogen bond analysis results, including the number of H-bonds in each frame, the donor, acceptor, the donor-acceptor separation, the D-H-A angle.
 For cage-2, only 3000 frames are included due to file size limit.

 ## Raw data
 The raw `.xyz` trajectory files are large (several hundreds of MB).
-Part of the trajectory files (6500 AIMD steps, 650 frames, the trajectory was dumped for ever 5 ps.) have been uploaded into the cage1 and cage2 folders.
+Part of the trajectory files (6500 AIMD steps, 650 frames, the trajectory was dumped for every 5 ps.) have been uploaded into the cage1 and cage2 folders.
 The raw trajectory files can be provided in reasonable request to reproduce our results.

 ## Contacts
 Please contact [Lei Lei](mailto:Lei.Lei@nottingham.ac.uk) or [Sanliang Ling](mailto:sanliang.ling@nottingham.ac.uk) for further computation details of the simulation results.